42089/Sales-Data-Entry-Automation/README.md

 # Sales-Data-Entry-Automation
-Python script to automate sales data entry in Excel Sheet
+Python script to automate sales data entry in an Excel file called `sales_data.xlsx`.
-# Sales Data Entry Automation

-## Description

-This is a Python-based application that automates the entry of sales data into an Excel file.
-It collects the date, product name, quantity sold, and price per unit from the user, calculates total sales, and stores the data in an Excel file called `sales_data.xlsx`.
 This program also ensures the Excel file is created if it doesn’t already exist.

 ## Features
 - Creates an Excel file named `sales_data.xlsx` if it doesn't exist.